by Andrea M. Darcy

 But what they do feel ‘energised’ by is connection of another form.
 This might be animals, nature, creativity, or a ‘higher source‘ like God or the ‘Universe’.

 Use whatever it takes to give you the connection that actually fills you up.
 Dance, paint, draw, sing, pray, meditate, chill out with your pet and talk to them as much as you want.
-If you need nature but are in lockdown, clean your houseplants’ leaves one by one, or listen to birdsong tracks.
+If you need nature but are in a city, clean your houseplants’ leaves one by one, or listen to birdsong tracks.
 Whatever works.

 If you find yourself saying, “I don’t have time to create or meditate”?
 Remember that we need to have energy to give it.
 See time connecting to your personal ‘source’ as important right now as anything you are doing for your physical health.
 Remember, mental health and physical health are connected.